cjacker/opensource-toolchain-8051/README.md

 makebin lex.hex led.bin
 ```

-## Headers
+## Pre-defined Headers

-For developers' convenient, the compilers usually provide pre-defined headers for some basic models, for example, reg51.h/reg52.h provided by Keil C51 and 8051.h provided by SDCC.
-But it's not enough to cover all resources/registers on chip of defferent models, especially models with improvements, enhancements and addtitions. you can define them by yourself in sources files (use `__sfr` and `__sbit` of SDCC) or use pre-defined headers.
+For developers' convenient, the compilers usually provide pre-defined headers for some basic models. for example, reg51.h/reg52.h provided by Keil C51 and 8051.h provided by SDCC.
+But it's not enough to cover all resources/registers on chip of defferent models, especially models with improvements, enhancements and addtitions. you will need specific headers for every model or you can define them by yourself in sources files (use `__sfr` and `__sbit` of SDCC) according to the datasheet.

-The [headers within this repo](https://github.com/cjacker/opensource-toolchain-8051/tree/main/headers) provide a set of headers not provided by SDCC, include all STC 8051 models, WCH ch552/ch554/ch559 and Nuvoto n76e003/n76e616/n76e885, these headers usually come from vendor's official demo packages, and be converted to the format SDCC supported using [keil2sdcc](https://github.com/ywaby/keil2sdcc) with modifications manually.
+The [headers within this repo](https://github.com/cjacker/opensource-toolchain-8051/tree/main/headers) provide a set of pre-defined headers not provided by SDCC, include all STC 8051 models, WCH ch552/ch554/ch559 and Nuvoto n76e003/n76e616/n76e885, these headers usually come from vendor's official demo packages, and be converted to the format SDCC supported using [keil2sdcc](https://github.com/ywaby/keil2sdcc) with modifications manually.

 For example, above codes can be writen as: